 1. Practice MORE

-If you simply can’t make more time to practice, try practising smarter!
-Identify weak spots or skills you’d like to develop and spend the time you do have working on them.
-Split your sessions up into four sections: warm-ups, technique training, learning a new song and playing a song you know.
+If you just can’t find more time to practice, try practising smarter.
+Identify weak spots or skills you’d like to develop.
+Split your sessions into four sections: warming up, technique training, learning new music and playing a piece you know.
 Efficiency is key.

 2. Learn a New Song

 Have you ever heard a song and thought, “I’d love to be able to play that, but I don’t think I have the ability to pull it off”?
-Sometimes the best way of progressing in your chosen instrument is to pick a track you consider to be potentially above your current skill level.
-Putting yourself out of your comfort zone and aiming to learn a seemingly difficult piece can really help to develop you as a player.
+Sometimes the best way to make bigger improvements is to focus on a piece of music you’d consider to be above your current skill level.

 4. Explore Different Music Genres

 Inject some new music into your playlists!
-Listening to a variety of genres will help define the player you become.
-Many of our favourite musicians take influence from a wide range of genres; most of the time they don’t listen to much of the music they play themselves.
-Thanks to modern technology, there are so many cool ways to find exciting music.
-Here are some of our favourites…
+Listening to a variety of genres will help you to branch out on your influences.
+Many of our favourite musicians listen to a wide range of genres, and there are even cases for some not even listening to the style of music they play themselves.
+There are so many easy ways to find new music.
+Here are some of our favourites:

-- Listen to podcasts – Aside from the Andertons Music Podcast, there are some great podcasts out there to help inspire your playing.
-We’d recommend you try Song Exploder or Sodajerker for starters.
-Also, the Guitar Nerds is great!
-Podcasts often discuss cool different genres and styles.
+- Listen to podcasts – Aside from the Andertons Music Podcast, there are some great pods out there like Song Exploder or Sodajerker and Guitar Nerds which discuss music in a wide variety of contexts, from music theory to music reviews.